-Majorca is the largest of the four Balearic Islands and its capital, Palma is a bustling city with a bit of everything on offer.
+Mallorca is the largest of the four Balearic Islands, and its capital, Palma, is a bustling city with a bit of everything on offer.
 With the city beach and various cultural activities such as the Joan Miró gallery, the Palau de l’Almudaina, or the San Juan Mercado Gastronómico (fresh food market); you will not be short of things to do if you stop here during your yacht charter.
-Around the city, you can rent bikes and cycle incredible coastal routes or head to Cala Torta, which – though lacks facilities - is a perfect oasis from the busy city and fully immerses you in nature, with a small beach bar where you can enjoy the freshest seafood.
+Around the town, you can rent bikes and cycle incredible coastal routes or head to Cala Torta, which – though lacking facilities - is a perfect oasis from the busy city and fully immerses you in nature, with a small beach bar where you can enjoy the freshest seafood.

 -‘Es Molí d’en Bou’ is a truly first-rate gastronomic experience, so this Michelin-star restaurant on the east side of the island is worth a visit at some point during your yacht charter.

 -‘Es Celler de Petra’ is a restaurant located in the village of Petra serving up traditional Majorcan dishes in a rustic 19th-century wine cellar.